TwoCanPlugIn/FusionMedia/README.md

 Installation
 ------------
-Run the resulting setup package created above for your platform.

-Eg. For Windows run racing\_pi\_1.0.0-ov50.exe

-For OpenCPN version 5.2 and later, this version may be installed directly by the OpenCPN Plugin Manager.
+Install directly from the OpenCPN Plugin Manager.

 Problems
 --------